Offers Architecture

 Status Lifecycle

-stateDiagram-v2 [*] --> DRAFT: Buyer saves a draft DRAFT --> ADMIN_REVIEW: Buyer submits DRAFT --> COUNTERED: Below-threshold auto-counter DRAFT --> REJECTED: Below-threshold auto-reject DRAFT --> CANCELLED ADMIN_REVIEW --> APPROVED: Admin approves ADMIN_REVIEW --> REJECTED: Admin rejects APPROVED --> ACCEPTED: Talent accepts APPROVED --> COUNTERED: Either side counters (private) APPROVED --> REJECTED APPROVED --> CANCELLED APPROVED --> EXPIRED: Auto-expiry cron COUNTERED --> ACCEPTED: Other side accepts counter COUNTERED --> COUNTERED: Either side counters again COUNTERED --> REJECTED COUNTERED --> CANCELLED COUNTERED --> EXPIRED: Auto-expiry cron ACCEPTED --> PENDING_PAY_CAPTURE: Brand authorizes card (Stripe hold) ACCEPTED --> CANCELLED PENDING_PAY_CAPTURE --> PAID: Capture released (admin/auto) PENDING_PAY_CAPTURE --> ACCEPTED: Capture declined / auth voided PENDING_PAY_CAPTURE --> CANCELLED PAID --> DELIVERED: Talent uploads deliverable DELIVERED --> COMPLETED: Brand marks complete (or auto-release) DELIVERED --> REVISION_REQUESTED: Brand asks for changes DELIVERED --> DISPUTED REVISION_REQUESTED --> DELIVERED COMPLETED --> DISPUTED DISPUTED --> COMPLETED REJECTED --> [*] CANCELLED --> [*] EXPIRED --> [*]
+stateDiagram-v2 [*] --> DRAFT: Buyer saves a draft DRAFT --> APPROVED: Buyer submits (offer reaches the talent) DRAFT --> COUNTERED: Below-threshold auto-counter DRAFT --> REJECTED: Below-threshold auto-reject DRAFT --> CANCELLED APPROVED --> ACCEPTED: Talent accepts APPROVED --> COUNTERED: Either side counters (private) APPROVED --> REJECTED APPROVED --> CANCELLED APPROVED --> EXPIRED: Auto-expiry cron COUNTERED --> ACCEPTED: Other side accepts counter COUNTERED --> COUNTERED: Either side counters again COUNTERED --> REJECTED COUNTERED --> CANCELLED COUNTERED --> EXPIRED: Auto-expiry cron ACCEPTED --> PENDING_PAY_CAPTURE: Brand authorizes card (Stripe hold) ACCEPTED --> CANCELLED PENDING_PAY_CAPTURE --> PAID: Capture released (admin/auto) PENDING_PAY_CAPTURE --> ACCEPTED: Capture declined / auth voided PENDING_PAY_CAPTURE --> CANCELLED PAID --> DELIVERED: Talent uploads deliverable DELIVERED --> COMPLETED: Brand marks complete (or auto-release) DELIVERED --> REVISION_REQUESTED: Brand asks for changes DELIVERED --> DISPUTED REVISION_REQUESTED --> DELIVERED COMPLETED --> DISPUTED DISPUTED --> COMPLETED REJECTED --> [*] CANCELLED --> [*] EXPIRED --> [*]

 Notable behaviour:

 • DRAFT is the buyer-only working state. saveAsDraft: true on submit keeps the row here.
-Below-threshold auto_reject / auto_counter policies transition straight out of DRAFT to REJECTED / COUNTERED, skipping admin review.
+Below-threshold auto_reject / auto_counter policies transition straight out of DRAFT to REJECTED / COUNTERED instead of reaching the talent.

-• Post-approval counters stay private between brand and talent: APPROVED/COUNTERED → COUNTERED does not re-enter admin review.
-COUNTERED → COUNTERED lets each side counter repeatedly until one accepts.
+• Counters stay between brand and talent: APPROVED/COUNTERED → COUNTERED, and COUNTERED → COUNTERED lets each side counter repeatedly until one accepts.

 • ACCEPTED → PENDING_PAY_CAPTURE → PAID is a Stripe authorize-then-capture flow.
 The brand's card is authorized (a hold is placed, payment_authorized_at recorded) on the amount_capturable_updated webhook, then captured to reach PAID.
 A declined capture or a voided authorization (e.g. the expire-pending-captures cron approaching Stripe's 7-day auth limit) returns the offer to ACCEPTED.